Teng-Qiu-Clustering/scBiMapping/README.md

 # scBiMapping
-Fast and Accurate Non-linear Dimensionality Reduction and Cell Annotation for Large and High-dimensional Single-Cell Datasets
+Fast and Accurate Non-linear **Dimensionality Reduction** and **Cell Annotation** for Large and High-dimensional Single-Cell Datasets

+**Note:**

+* In terms of **dimension reduction**, the proposed method demonstrates high effectiveness and efficiency on very large datasets, such as **Tahoe-100M** (the largest publicly available single-cell dataset to date, comprising over 100 million single-cell transcriptomes collected from 50 cancer cell lines);

+* For automatic reference-based **cell type annotation**, the proposed method exhibits strong performance on extremely large spatial omics datasets (ranging from millions to tens of millions of cells), including MerFish and Stereo-seq data.

+* For both dimension reduction and cell type annotation, neither GPU nor subsampling is needed.

-**Note: The initial version of this project was released on https://github.com/scBGI/scBiMapping, and subsequent maintenance of the project will be conducted here, due to the login issue**
+* The initial version of this project was released on https://github.com/scBGI/scBiMapping, and subsequent maintenance of the project will be conducted here, due to the login issue.

 # Install
 pip install scBiMapping